Say goodbye to dry overcooked grilled chicken, and say hello to moist, succulent, and flavorful Smoked Spatchcock Chicken.

 - To serve, cut up the chicken and serve either as is, or serve it with your favorite barbecue sauce on the side.

-Spatchcocking or butterflying is beneficial because the heat can circulate around the flattened bird, and it will cook more evenly and in less time than a whole chicken.
+Spatchcocking or butterflying is beneficial because the heat can circulate around the flattened bird, and it will cook more evenly and in less time than a whole bird.

 The cooking time for a whole bird depends on several things.
 The size of the bird; larger birds will take longer, and smaller ones will take less time.
 A bird that has been spatchcocked will cook faster and more evenly than a whole bird.
 You can plan on about four hours for a six-pound bird at 250 degrees F.